drachs/subtitles2anki/Readme.md

 ### Step 1 - Subtitles are obtained and stationed in the subtitles folder
 Subtitles are stationed in data/subtitles/{show}

 These subtitles will not be included in the repo because they could potentially be copyrighted.
-There will be a manifest file however.
+There will be a manifest file however that lists the subtitles in order and all future operations use that manifest as a guide.

 ### Step 2 - Subtitles are tokenized into a non-copyrightable raw format
 These tokenized files will be stored in data/tokenized/{show}/{episode_name}.srt.csv